rafaelespinoza/godfish/README.md

 #### connecting to the db

-Database connection parameters are always read from environment variables.
+Database connection parameters may be read from an environment variable.
 Set:
 ```
 DB_DSN=
 ```
+When using one of the pre-built binaries, the database may also be specified with a command line flag, `-dsn`.
+If specified in both places, then the command line value will have higher precedence than the environment variable.

 #### configure file paths